PART 5: BLACK HEART - WHITE SANDS - BLACK TRIANGLES

 One good thing about recovering from major surgery is it gave me tons of time to get my radio geek back on and log thousands of active civil and military aviation frequencies.
 I also began building my dream radio room and added dozens of new high-tech scanning receivers.

-I had made a name for myself writing for three radio communications hobbyist magazines and as a result I was commissioned by Universal Radio to write a book The Comprehensive Guide To Military Monitoring, which not only came with a healthy advance, scanning radio manufacturers were sending me free cutting-edge gear for me to review.
+I had made a name for myself writing for three radio communications hobbyist magazines and as a result I was commissioned by Universal Radio to write a book The Comprehensive Guide To Military Monitoring, which not only came with a healthy advance but also a major perk, radio communications gear manufacturers were sending me free cutting-edge gear for me to review.
 I was in scanner-geek heaven.

-The book was an underground hit and helped pay the bills for many years and it gave me the freedom to get back to my Interceptor Project but now in ways that I could never have imagined.
+The book was a best seller among the Interceptors and helped pay the bills for many years plus giving me the freedom to get back to my Interceptor Project in ways that I could never have imagined.
 Technology had finally caught up with my vision giving me the ability to monitor the airwaves on a scale that wasn't possible before.

 The new monitoring system paid off in other ways as well.
 I started my own business called, The Reporter's Edge - a professional news tip service.

-Every TV station and even the newspaper I used to work for paid me decent money to do what I was already doing for free, keeping my ears to the scanners.
-I made sure they new about every breaking news event happening in our area.
-Since I was also good at breaking national news, I even had several networks paying me a monthly fee to apprise them of anything I might monitor that would be of national interest.
+Every TV station (and even the newspaper I used to work for) paid me decent money to do what I was already doing for free, keeping my ears to the scanners.
+I made sure they knew about every breaking news event happening in our area.
+Since I was also good at breaking national news, I even had several networks paying me a monthly retainer to apprise them of anything I might monitor that would be of national interest.
 News directors kept my phone number on speed dial, and their conversations would start with "What are you hearing?" or "What do you know?"

 As it would happen my in-laws owned a home in Roswell, New Mexico.
 My father-in-law, Elwood Johnston told me about an annual military exercise called Roving Sands and thought maybe I might be interested in it.